Rivet user manual: Using analysis data

 \paragraph{Conversion to ROOT}

-Your knee-jerk reaction is probably to want to know how to plot your Rivet histograms in ROOT\cite{Antcheva:2009zz}.
-Don't worry: a few months of therapy can work wonders.
-For unrepentant ROOT junkies, Rivet installs an \kbd{aida2root} script, which converts the AIDA records to a \kbd{.root} file full of ROOT \texttt{TGraph}s.
+Rivet installs an \kbd{aida2root} script, which converts the AIDA records to a \kbd{.root} file full of ROOT \texttt{TGraph}s.
 One word of warning: a bug in ROOT means that \texttt{TGraph}s do not render properly from file because the axis is not drawn by default.
 To display the plots correctly in ROOT you will need to pass the \kbd{"AP"} drawing option string to either the \kbd{TGraph::Draw()} method, or in the options box in the \kbd{TBrowser} GUI interface.
+Alternatively you can also use the \kbd{-t} option with which \kbd{aida2root} produces \texttt{TH1}s instead.

 \paragraph{Conversion to ``flat format''}

 Most of our histogramming is based around a ``flat'' plain text format, which can easily be read (and written) by hand.
 We provide a script called \kbd{aida2flat} to do this conversion.
 Run \kbd{aida2flat -h} to get usage instructions; in particular the Gnuplot and ``split output'' options are useful for further visualisation.
 Aside from anything else, this is useful for simply checking the contents of an AIDA file, with \kbd{aida2flat Rivet.aida | less}.